Victoria 3: Reception

 Victoria 3 received "generally favorable reviews" according to review aggregator Metacritic.

 Destructoid enjoyed the new tutorial, feeling it intuitively taught players game mechanics and "nearly all concepts that you [would] come into contact with during your time in Victoria".

 PC Gamer praised the new economic systems, saying it led players to use real world strategies, and adding: "You can run a deficit for a few years, then build up a reserve, or nearly bankrupt yourself fighting world wars before entering years of austere recovery".

 IGN criticized Victoria 3s new war mechanics, stating: "I respect Victoria 3's decision not to focus on war [...]
 But that doesn't change the fact that armed conflicts can be very fiddly and confusing".

 PCGamesN, among other things, liked the overhauled colonialization system, stating: "Victoria 3s colonisable regions are controlled by indigenous people [...] it allows for colonised people to be granted independence and then played as a sovereign nation for the rest of the game".

-Eurogamer felt the economic mechanics stopped players from hoarding too much money, making the later game more interesting.
-They wrote: "Economies in Victoria 3 are based upon the gold standard, and if your gold stockpiles are too high, it devalues your currency.
-Hence, you need to find ways to either spend or temporarily lose money, such as increasing construction, reducing taxes, or getting involved in a nice, expensive war".
+Eurogamer praised the economic mechanics for their realism and depth.
+They wrote: "Victoria 3's economic simulation is utterly absorbing, generating a constantly fluctuating challenge of fathoming which industries need what and how to get it to them at a price that doesn't bankrupt them.
+It's astonishingly reactive, too.
+Sometimes you'll implement a new production technique across a particular industry, and your economy will take off like a rocket".

 Kotaku disliked the economic micromanagement, saying "it also started to get a bit dull once the routine of Victoria 3 set in".